conneroisu/cpre488-mp2/README.md

 ![](HW-BD.png)

-4:4:4 to 4:2:2 Conversion Eq from Subsystem Documentation:
+4:4:4 to 4:2:2 Conversion Eq from Subsystem Documentation (PG231):
 ![](assets/444to422eq.png)

 This conversion is a horizontal 2:1 decimation operation, implemented using a low-pass FIR